jefersonhuan/zenvia/README.md

 # from = personal or enterprise name. config.from is used as default.
 # if you do not want to identify the sender, use from = ''
-# number = area code + number / there's no need to put 55 before them.
+# number = area code + number / there's no need to put 55 before them
+# AND format the number (i.e. remove parentheses, dashes...)
 # message = body of the message

 Zenvia.send_message(from = config.from, number, message)